 Given the huge wave of new reforms and regulations in the City, a large majority of which are structural, why can we not apply this simple tried-and-tested technology to root out the problem of addiction?
 Many people, Warren Buffett among them, have called derivatives “weapons of mass destruction” –- in the wrong hands, they have caused widespread damage to society.
 I therefore find it surprising that we are not using simple tried-and-tested safety technologies to ensure that we do not repeat the mistakes of 2008 and subsidise the bad behaviour of bankers.

-Some voices, with the Finance industry destroying our economy, our society and our morality.
+Some voices have protested that the political power and influence of big financial institutions is such that they are “too big to jail”, campaigning for justice against these institutions that seem to be above criminal accountability.
+It is true that very few people have been prosecuted despite the huge crises and scandals that unfolded after 2008.
+Some have even argued that the UK is suffering under a Finance Curse, with the Finance industry destroying our economy, our society and our morality.
 Could it also be that these influential people are themselves taking drugs or suffering from addictions, and therefore highly resistant to such testing?
 Alternatively, is it possible that Bank management want to protect their ‘high-yielding risk taking’ assets and are happy to turn a blind eye to addiction?
 Without addiction-testing in the finance industry, it is impossible to know.

 Even in the area of banking ethics and values, despite huge criticism from the public, Bankers have not invited an open dialogue and conference with their investors and customers to debate their conduct and behaviour.
 They have simply avoided this, and used spin to try and show that they are now different from what they used to be.
 Most of the punishments in areas like LIBOR manipulation, PPI mis-selling, Sub-prime Mortgage frauds – have been made in the form of fines payable by the institutions.
 Barclays is the only institution that has been open to root and branch reform and culture change.